ryaan-anthony/jamcity/README.md

 # jamcity
-Run TidalCycles and SuperCollider from command line
+Run TidalCycles and SuperCollider from the command line.

 ### Prerequisites